ibm-cloud-docs/mas-ms/operations.md

 {: #report-customization}

 If custom reporting is part of the implementation, VPN access will first need to be established.
 There are 2 types of VPN access available.
 Please see the VPN Section in order to determine your best option.
-Please see Reporting Options section for details on reporting tools that can be leveraged with Maximo and TRIRIGA SaaS.
+Please see Reporting Options section for details on reporting tools that can be leveraged with MAS.

 #### 3.9  SAML and/or LDAP Authentication
 {: #saml-ladp-authentication}

-Maximo and TRIRIGA SaaS support Single Sign On (SSO).
+MAS supports Single Sign On (SSO).
 This can only be configured after environments have been initially provisioned.
 Further detail on how to initiate this configuration process with the IBM SRE support team can be found under Single Sign On (SSO) and SAML Authentication

 #### 3.10  Roles & Responsibilities
 {: #roles-responsibilities}

 Roles & Responsibilities for IBM SRE, Customers, GBS and other parties are described in the Environment Management & Responsibilities section.
-This includes RACI's for both Maximo and TRIRIGA that detail each level of responsibility (Responsible Accountable, Consulted, Informed) for specific tasks.
+This includes a RACI that details each level of responsibility (Responsible Accountable, Consulted, Informed) for specific tasks.
 It is important to review the applicable RACI and make sure all project team members agree to and understand their individual roles.

 ### Go Live & Steady State Support
 {: #go-live-support}

 It is important to determine and clearly communicate any critical phases or go live support periods in your project schedule to the IBM SRE team as early as possible.
 The IBM SRE support team needs to be aware of these phases as specific SRE resources (DBA, Network, Firewall, Sys Admin) will need to be lined up in advance.
 Typically implemention teams would have a detailed go live task list to support this and a "dry run" of the go live cutover activities is often performed in advance to validate the task list and timings.
-For guidelines on notifying CDS, see Requesting Off Hours & Weekend Support
+For guidelines on notifying IBM SRE, see Requesting Off Hours & Weekend Support

 It is important to determine how ownership and support will transition once the go live has been successfully completed and the system migrates to steady state.
-The IBM Support Community portal will be the primary means of communication for any SaaS or product related issues.
+The IBM Support Community portal will be the primary means of communication for any MAS or product related issues.

 5.1 Steady State Roles